montehurd/git-cache-proxy/README.md

 1. Intercepts git clone/fetch requests via HTTP
 2. On first request for a repository:
-   - Creates a bare clone of the upstream repository
+   - Creates a `--bare` clone of the upstream repository
    - Stores it in a Docker volume (`repo-cache`)
    - Serves the clone request from this local copy
 3. On subsequent requests: